Breaking Up The Banks

 Dividing investment banking from commercial banking would decrease the likelihood of future financial crises, protect American taxpayers, and help community banks and credit unions compete.
 The 2008 financial crash was a stark reminder that a firewall between risky investment banking and “boring” commercial banking is necessary for ensuring our country’s economic stability and protecting taxpayers from having to fund future bank bailouts.

-These bills introduced in the 115th Congress put an end to “Too Big to Fail” by breaking up the Wall Street mega-banks, and separating “boring” depository banking from risky investment banking – making them smaller, simpler, and safer.
+These bills introduced in the 115th and 116th Congress would put an end to “Too Big to Fail” by breaking up the Wall Street mega-banks, and separating “boring” depository banking from risky investment banking – making them smaller, simpler, and safer.

 “Want to Save the Climate?
 Break Up the Big Banks”, by Oscar Reyes, Institute for Policy Studies, October 31, 2018.